mahato-usha/catch_the_fruits/README.md

 If you want to customize the game, you can modify the variables in the script.js file.

 # Technologies Used
-Catch the Game is built using HTML, CSS, and JavaScript, and NodeJs.
+Catch the Game is built using HTML, CSS, JavaScript, and NodeJs.